pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 ### Blockchain

-This component offers an interface to store and retrieve immutable logs, and distribute them across all peers.
+This component offers an interface to store and retrieve immutable transaction logs, and distribute them across all peers.

+Before transactions can be added to the blockchain, consensus needs to be reached using a fault-tolerant consensus algorithm, because:

+- A majority of (authorized) nodes must be able to agree to the same result
+- A small number of faulty (authorized) nodes must not be able to influence the result
+- A small number of faulty (authorized) nodes must not be able to slow down the system or make it stop working

 ### Build service